ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Connection2.Close()
 ~~~

-Preconnections are reusable after being used to initiate a Connection.
-Hence, for example, after the Connections were closed,
+Preconnections are reusable after being used to initiate a Connection, whether this Connection was closed or not.
+Hence, it would be correct to continue as follows after the above example:
-the following would be correct:

 ~~~
 //.. carry out adjustments to the Preconnection, if desired